5 Ways Educators Can Address Bullying in the Classroom

 - Rejection: Children may fear rejection from their friends, so they avoid asking for help.

 With so few incidents being reported, it can be complicated for educators to know how to best address bullying in the classroom.
 But there are things you can do.

 There are ways to create an environment where students feel confident coming to you for support; an environment that not only addresses bullying in the classroom—but keeps it from even happening in the first place.

 Today, we’ll explore 5 ways that educators can address bullying in the classroom so they can support student well-being and success.

 1. Know How to Recognize the Signs of Bullying in the Classroom

 Knowing how to recognize the signs of bullying in the classroom is a great first step in helping to reduce and prevent it.

-This starts by knowing and understanding what your student’s behaviour is communicating.
-When it comes to bullying, listening to the behaviour of both the bully and the bullied can help you identify it, address it, and prevent it to ensure a safe and healthy learning environment for everyone.
+This starts by knowing and understanding what your student’s behavior is communicating.
+When it comes to bullying, listening to the behavior of both the bully and the bullied can help you identify it, address it, and prevent it to ensure a safe and healthy learning environment for everyone.